iamnoah/mu/README.md

 mu should hapilly run in any ES5 environement. i.e., IE9+, or node.

-### Converting Data

-By default, Atoms work on plain objects and arrays.
-Whenever you use an Atom to set a value, mu makes copies of any objects and arrays in the path and replaces the changed objects with references to the new values.

-If you have Classes in your data structure, you can define an Atom Type that will makes copies of your Class instead of using plain objects:

-    var convertFoo = Atom.convert(Foo, {
-    	bar: {
-    		baz: Atom.convert(Baz)
-    	}
-    });
-    var RootAtom = Atom.define(Root, {
-    	foo: convertFoo,
-    	qux: convertFoo,
-    });

-    // fromJSON will use your converters to create your initial data var root = new RootAtom(compute(RootAtom.fromJSON(rawData)));
-    root.get() instanceof Root
-    root.focus("foo").get() instanceof Foo
-    root.focus("foo", "bar", "baz", "qux").set(123)
-    root.focus("foo", "bar", "baz").get() instanceof Baz
-    root.focus("foo", "bar", "baz").get().qux === 123

-#### Caveat

-Anytime an object is updated, mu will shallow copy all the enumerable properties into a plain object, make changes to it, and then call the function you pass it as a constructor. e.g., `new YourClass(newData)`.

-That means:

- * If your class has non-enumerable state, it will be lost.
-Keep it simple.
- * If your class has state that you do not want copied (e.g., bound functions,) make it non-enumerable.
- * `Object.defineProperty` is your friend. getters and setters are recommended.

 ### Helper Methods

 `focus` with `get` and `set` should be able to handle 90% of what you need to do with atoms in a very DRY way.
 There are additional helper methods for the other 10%: